Data Analysis

 Out of print and in demand.
 This is where the resale money is.

-DC Has No Extremes
+DC Has Fewer Extremes (In Our Snapshot)

 Finding #5: Best Place to Buy